cgthayer/django-cacheme/README.md

 ## How to use

-Cacheme need five params when init the decorator.
+Cacheme need following params when init the decorator.

 * key: Callable, required.
 The func to generate the cache key, will call this func when the key is needed.